philrz/super/book/src/super-sql/functions/strings/grep.md

 [regular expression](../../queries.md#regular-expression).
 If the pattern matches for any string, then the result is `true`.
 Otherwise, it is `false`.

+>[!NOTE]
-> _String matches are case insensitive while regular expression
+> String matches are case insensitive while regular expression
 > and glob matches are case sensitive.
 In a forthcoming release, case sensitivity
-> will be expressible for all three pattern types._
+> will be expressible for all three pattern types.

 The entire input value is traversed:
 * for records, each field name is traversed and each field value is traversed or descended